Destinations, Food, Mexico, Restaurant Roundups and Reviews, Travel

 How do you feel about so-called “fancy” restaurants?
 Would you rather splurge on one fancy meal, or eat several mid-priced meals?

-7 Comments on “A Meal to Remember: Dining at Pujol in Mexico City
+7 Comments on “A Meal to Remember: What it’s Like to Dine at Pujol in Mexico City

 1. Great post!
 So much details and I love the honesty.
 But just one correction; the Taco Omakase course is actually far more expensive than the tasting menu!
 We were there in 2018 and they now have alcohol included in the 10-course meal which when we visited was around 3500 pesos per person.
 I think perhaps that originally the alcohol was not included which would have made the price much cheaper.